eth-protocol-fellows/cohort-five/projects/eods-specification.md

 A sketch of the proposed **execution layer** changes is included below:

 #### Staking-deposit-cli

 Stakers deposit ETH in the protocol, provided `amount` >= `MIN_DEPOSIT_AMOUNT`.
-During [deposit](###Deposit), a forked staking-deposit-cli will allow depositors to set a boolean `is_delegator` field to `True` or `False`, alongside the address of a smart contract (delegation contract) that, when called, outputs the target validator's pubkey and withdrawal credentials.
+During [deposit](###Deposit), a forked staking-deposit-cli will allow depositors to set a boolean `is_delegator` field to `True` or `False`, alongside the address of a smart contract (delegation contract) that, when called, outputs the target validator's index and pubkey.
 The structure denoting the deposit operation on EL will also gain the two new fields, accordingly.

 #### Deposit contract
 The deposit contract will gain the following arguments: `is_delegator`, and `delegation_contract`.
 The `DepositData` container will be extended accordingly.